containers/toolbox/doc/toolbox.1.md

 Run a command in an existing toolbox container.

-## Toolbox images

-Toolbox currently supports these images:

-registry.fedoraproject.org/fedora-toolbox
-: default image on Fedora

-registry.access.redhat.com/ubi8
-: default image on RHEL

-Images in this list are tested to be working with Toolbox.
-Any other image may work as well, but it is not guaranteed.

 ### NOTE: Name change of default Fedora image

 Since version 0.0.99.1 Toolbox started to use registry.fedoraproject.org/fedora-toolbox